square/bazel_maven_repository/README.md

 ## Overview

-**Bazel Rules for Maven Repositories** allow the specification of a list of artifacts which constitute maven repository's universe of deps, and exposes these deps into a bazel *repository* namespace.
+**Bazel Rules for Maven Repositories** allow the specification of a list of artifacts which constitute Maven repository's universe of deps, and exposes these deps into a Bazel *repository* namespace.
 The name of the repository specification rule becomes the repository name in Bazel.
 For instance the following specification: